sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 Mounting a Windows image is the same process that we used to mount the WinPE image earlier.
 When you mount your Windows image (install.wim), you'll be able to access a second image, WinRe.wim, which is the image that supports recovery scenarios.
 Updating install.wim and WinRE.wim at the same time helps you keep the two images in sync, which ensures that recovery goes as expected.

-1. Mount the Windows 10 iso in File Explorer.
+1. Mount the Windows 10 S iso in File Explorer.

 2. Create a temporary folder (c:\temp) and then copy install.wim from D:\Sources (Where D: is the drive letter of the mounted image) to the temporary folder.